Safe (SAFE) Trading Down 3.5% Over Last 7 Days

 Safe Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Safe directly using U.S. dollars.
-Investors seeking to acquire Safe should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Safe using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Safe directly using US dollars.
+Investors seeking to trade Safe should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Safe using one of the exchanges listed above.

 Receive News & Updates for Safe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Safe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.